 NOTE : more information about JSON and gate app is available in our documentation.

-In this last step I won’t show you how to make a mobile or computer application, but I will show you what you can do with the JSON API out-of-the-box using a Gate app module and Pyluos (our standard Python library).
+In this last step I won’t show you how to make a mobile or computer application, but I will show you what you can do with the JSON API out-of-the-box using a Gate app container and Pyluos (our standard Python library).
 After this last step, you should be ready to make your connected product by doing your software or UI as you want.

 How to connect my bike